CTSRD-CHERI/cheribsd-getting-started/src/support/README.md

 - CheriBSD general discussion **XXX: To update**
 - CheriBSD security vulnerabilities contact address **XXX: To update**

-## In-person events
+## In-person events and meetings

-Further, you can meet with the CheriBSD developers at a number of conferences and other events, including the UKRI DSbD All Hands Meetings that take place twice annually in the UK.
+You can meet with the CheriBSD developers at a number of conferences and other events, including:

+- UKRI Digital Security by Design (DSbD) All Hands meetings that take place in the UK twice annually to discuss the Morello architecture, board, and its use.

+- FreeBSD developer summits and conferences around the world, including (when it takes place) the BSDCan conference in Canada, and the EuroBSDCon conference in Europe.

+There is discussion around creating further, more frequent CHERI workshops in the UK in the future.

+Most CheriBSD developers are based at the University of Cambridge (UK) and SRI International (USA), and it is possible to set up meetings with them directly.
+Get in touch if this would be useful to you.